aryazakaria01/Yuii-Dev/README.md

 This repo was just reamped to suit an Anime-centric community.
 All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!

-Should any be missing kindly let us know at [Yuii Chan Club](https://t.me/YuiiSupport) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Yuii Support | ON TOPIC](https://t.me/YuiiSupport) or simply submit a pull request on the readme.

 -------------------------------------------------------------------------------------